MSU's Suspension Policy

 How to Appeal a Suspension

 - Call your major department office to set-up an appointment with the Assistant Dean to discuss your appeal and academic plan.
 If you are a University Studies student, call the U. S. office at 406-994-3532.
 If you are a Pre-US student, call Gallatin College at 406-994-5536.
-If you determine that you will proceed with an appeal, please complete the next steps.
+If you are Pre-Med, call the College of Letters & Science at 406-994-4288.

 - Fill out all the information on the front of the form.
 (Note: "GID" means "generated identification number," i.e., your MSU student ID.)